 There aren’t many places in Boston to see cherry blossoms, but bloom season along the Charles River Esplanade in Back Bay is truly spectacular.
 If the weather is warm enough, onlookers can float down the river in a kayak or paddle up close for a view from the water.

 There are approximately 4,000 cherry trees in Branch Brook Park—that’s 1,000 more than the country’s most famous springtime display in Washington, D.C.
 Since 1927, the remarkable number of blooms at this Essex County park has been a primary draw for visitors.

-Around March and April, the cherry trees here are a burst of color and the Gardens often hold cherry blossom–themed programming, such as guided walks, origami demonstrations, and flower-arranging workshops.
-But you might simply want to pack a picnic and enjoy the array of flowers—you’ll also get to see one of the largest collections of camellias in the Western Hemisphere blooming.
+About 20 minutes outside of downtown Los Angeles, Descanso Gardens is considered a museum of living collections and is known for its seasonal horticultural displays.
+There is even a What’s in Bloom resource page, which allows you to see which flowers are budding, blooming, or past their peak.
+Around March and April, the cherry trees here are a burst of color, and the Gardens often hold cherry blossom–themed programming, such as guided walks, origami demonstrations, and flower-arranging workshops.
+But you might simply want to pack a picnic and enjoy the flowers—they also have one of the largest collections of camellias in the Western Hemisphere.